Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 doing an ansia squat

-• On the rice fields in Vietnam, plenty of farmers rest after working by squatting to avoid wet.
+• On the rice fields in Vietnam, plenty of farmers rest after working by squatting to avoid wetness.

-• Using the toilet, many places, especially small cities and rural areas, still use squatting pedestals.
+• Using the toilet, many places – especially in small towns and rural areas, still use squatting pedestals.
 Ground-like European pedestals have only appeared recently.

-• Playing on the streets, many children still have to squat to hit balls, play slots… because the sitting posture is very mobile.
+• Play on the streets.
+Many children still have to squat to hit balls and play slots because the sitting posture is very mobile.

 However, due to the social characteristics and the development of cognitive life, the Asian squat is gradually hard to find.